 • Philippians 3:20 — "But our citizenship is in heaven, and from it we await a Savior, the Lord Jesus Christ."

-• Hebrews 11:10 — "For he was looking forward to the city that has foundations, whose designer and builder is God."
+• Hebrews 11:10 — "For He was looking forward to the city that has foundations, whose designer and builder is God."

 • Genesis 23:4 — Abraham: "I am a sojourner and foreigner among you."